jrdnbwmn/detox/README.md

 ## Setting up comments
 Detox comes with Moot comments installed, but YOU'LL NEED TO SET UP MOOT FOR YOUR OWN BLOG.

-To set up Moot comments, do the following:
+To set up Moot comments, do the following
 1. Go to: [https://moot.it/](https://moot.it/) and create a new forum (near the bottom) and username for yourself.
 2. Inside your new forum, create a discussion section that you'll use for comments (most people just name it "Posts").
 3. Use a text editor to open the post.hbs file in this theme.